NanoPhysicsCenter/RUMDEED/docs/source/build.rst

    make docs

 This will produce html and pdf files in the docs/build directory.
-You must have **Python** installed to generate the documentation.
+You must have **Python** and **venv** installed to generate the HTML documentation.
 To make the pdf file **xelatex** and **xindy** must be installed.

 Errors